 Partners in Aging is an Innovation Project that was implemented on September 1st, 2016.
 Partners in Aging adds up to two Community Support Workers, up to 3 Student Interns and 8 hours/week of Psychiatric Services to the IMPACT program.
-It is designed to increase the ability of the IMPACT program to reach out to underserved older adult populations through outreach at the Miller Wellness Center and Psychiatric Emergency Services.
+It is designed to increase the ability of the IMPACT program to reach out to underserved older adult populations through outreach at Psychiatric Emergency Services and in the community.
 Through Partners in Aging, IMPACT will also be able to provide more comprehensive services, including providing linkage to Behavioral Health, Ambulatory Care, and Alcohol and Other Drugs services.
 Peer support, rehab, and in-home and in-community coaching will allow the skills learned through psychotherapy to be practiced in the community.
-Partners in Aging is also designed to provide SBIRT (Screening, Brief Intervention and Referral to Treatment) services and referrals to IMPACT consumers who screen positive for alcohol or drug misuse.

-a.
 Scope of Services: Community Support Workers and Student Interns provide linkage, in-home and in-community peer support, and health/mental health coaching to consumers open to or referred to the IMPACT program.
-In addition, the CSW and Student Intern provide outreach to staff at Psychiatric Emergency Services and Miller Wellness Center.
-They are available to meet with consumers at PES and MWC that meet the criteria for IMPACT to provide outreach, and linkage to services.
-The Student Intern also is able to provide brief AOD
+In addition, the CSW and Student Intern provide outreach to staff at Psychiatric Emergency Services and in the community.
+They are available to meet with consumers at PES that meet the criteria for IMPACT to provide outreach, and linkage to services.
+The Student Intern also is able to provide brief AOD screening and referrals, as well as conducting intakes, assessments, and providing individual psychotherapy.
+Additionally, a Geropsychiatrist will be available 8 hours/week to provide consultation, and in-person evaluations of IMPACT clients.

-- screening and referrals, as well as conducting intakes, assessments, and providing individual psychotherapy.
-Additionally, a Geropsychiatrist will be available 8 hours/week to provide consultation, and in-person evaluations of IMPACT clients. - b.
-Target Population: The target population for the IMPACT Program is adults age 55 years and older who are insured by Medi-Cal, Medi-Cal and MediCare, or are uninsured.
-The program focuses on treating older adults with moderate to severe late-life depression or anxiety and co-occurring physical health impairments, such as cardio-vascular disease, diabetes, or chronic pain.
-Partners in Aging is also focused on providing outreach and services to older adults who are experiencing both mental health symptoms and alcohol or drug misuse. - c.
-Annual Payment Limit: \$250,000 - d.
-Number served: It is estimated that Partners in Aging will serve approximately 50 to 75 consumers in its first year.
-IMPACT served 215 consumers in the FY 15/16, and it is estimated that around 25% of these consumers will require services from Partners in Aging staff. - e.
+- a.
+Target Population: The target population for the IMPACT Program is adults age 55 years and older who are receiving health care at a federally qualified health center.
+The program focuses on treating older adults with late-life depression or anxiety and co-occurring physical health impairments, such as cardio-vascular disease, diabetes, or chronic pain.
+Partners in Aging is also focused on providing outreach and services to older adults who are experiencing both mental health symptoms and alcohol or drug misuse. - b.
+Annual Payment Limit: \$250,000 - c.
+Number served: For FY 16/17: 27 individuals - d.
 Outcomes: Reductions in Level of Care Utilization System (LOCUS) scores, reductions in Psychiatric Emergency Service visits, reductions in hospitalizations, and decreased Patient Health Questionnaire (PHQ-9) scores would indicate the effectiveness of this program.
+In addition, PIA clients are being administered the PEARLS, which will provide additional outcome data related to social activities, pleasant activities and physical activity.